sushma1031/translation-chat-app/README.md

 On localhost, the rewrite will be made to the `127.0.0.1:5328` port, which is where the Flask server is running.

-In production, the Flask server is hosted as [Python serverless functions](https://vercel.com/docs/concepts/functions/serverless-functions/runtimes/python) on Vercel.

 ## Getting Started

 First, install the dependencies: